-Former or current EAP students may apply for the EAP undergraduate research awards provided that they:
+Former or current UCEAP students may apply for the UCEAP undergraduate research awards provided that they:

-- Conducted research in any academic discipline as an undergraduate student on EAP.
+- Conducted research in any academic discipline as an undergraduate student on UCEAP.

 - Have been an enrolled UC student within six months of the application deadline.